-Users in control group enter the Journey and traverse the blocks for which they are eligible.
-This behaviour is same as that for non control group users.
+Users in the control group enter the Journey and traverse the blocks for which they are eligible.
+This behavior is the same as that for non-control group users.
 Differentiation happens when control group users reach any of the Action blocks responsible for sending a message (Send Email / Send SMS / Send Push / Show In-App Message / Show Web Message / Send Web Push).
 They move ahead in the Journey without the message being sent to them.
 They might still end up performing the conversion event, in which case this conversion is added to the control group conversion count.

 How is this approach better?

 To put all of this into context, let’s look at how we had implemented the conversion uplift calculation prior to this update.
 Previously, control group users did not enter the Journey at all.
 The comparison for conversions was unfair in this case because: